QueenieCplusplus/GKE/README.md

    when calling deployment, the pod running containers image is created then.

-* 5.1, to do deployment to create a Pod using kubectl tool
+* 5.1, to do deployment to create a (single container) Pod using kubectl tool

-             kubectl create deployment <pod name>\
+             kubectl create deployment <a container's pod name>\

                    --image = gcr.io/<project-id>/<node name>:v1

+             [output]

+             deployment.apps/<a container's pod name> created

+* 5.2, to create and scale Pod using kubectl tool